pravn27/ds-algo-tech-doc/docs/ds-algo-course-tutorials/namaste-dsa/readerDoc/1-introduction/1-introduction.md

   - DSA does not care about which language you use to solve it ?
   - DSA can solve with any programming language

-- Language using Javascript & Python
+- Language using `Javascript, Typescript & Python`